gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/install.md

 ### Java Cryptography Extension (JCE)

-If you use the Oracle JDK, starting with mid January 2017, attempts to install from SourceForge might [fail with handshake_error]({{ site.baseurl }}/blog/2017/01/29/plugins-install-issue/).
+If you use the Oracle JDK, starting with mid January 2017, attempts to install via HTTPS from SourceForge might [fail with handshake_error]({{ site.baseurl }}/blog/2017/01/29/plugins-install-issue/).
 Install the [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) and the installer should be able to reach the update site.

 ### Eclipse & CDT

-The oldest Eclipse supported by the plug-ins is Eclipse 4.4 Luna SR2 (CDT 8.6), and the recommended version is **4.5 Mars SR2**.
-Do not try to install them on Kepler, Juno, Indigo, or older versions, since the install will fail.
+Starting with version 4.x, the oldest Eclipse supported by the plug-ins is Eclipse 4.6 Neon.3 (CDT 9.2), and the recommended version is **4.5 Mars SR2**.
+Do not try to install them on Mars, Luna, Kepler, Juno, Indigo, or older versions, since the install will fail.

-**Neon** initially had several problems, but starting with **Neon.3** it finally seems fully functional.
-Avoid previous Neon versions, since they do not work properly.
-If you want to use GCC 6.x, you **need** Neon.3 (the compiler itself has no problems working with Mar, but GDB 7.12 is not supported on versions before Neon.3).

 #### The package way